CU-ESIIL/Innovation-Summit-2026/docs/index.md

 ![mentimeter](assets/esiil_content/Summit2026wordcloudnew.png)

 ## Training Opportunities
-To prepare for the theme and goals of the Summit, all attendees will be invited to virtual training and networking opportunities prior to the event. **Virtual opportunities may include:**
+To prepare for the theme and goals of the Summit, all attendees will be invited to virtual training and networking opportunities prior to the event.
+Details about our key themes and pre-event training events can be found on our ["Pre-Summit Trainings" page](https://cu-esiil.github.io/Innovation-Summit-2026/virtual-meetings/) 🔝. **Virtual opportunities may include:**

 * Technical trainings in cloud computing (CyVerse and Github)
 * Networking opportunities around the Summit theme
 * Earth Embeddings: Introduction to Earth embeddings and encoding earth data into vector representations
 * Digital Twins: AI and CI tools for continental-scale near-real-time data stream, predictions, and forecasting systems
 * LLMs for robust application in environmental sciences
+* AI for causal inferences
 * Team science, community building and collaboration

 ## Who Should Attend?